tomaszsolis/WSE_stock_and_news_scrapper/README.md

 To do that I would like to answer the following questions:
 1) Is it possible to react to news before they impact the prices?
 2) Are certain portal more negative or positive towards certain companies?
-3) Is it possible to predict the general trend for stock prices based on the sentiment analysis of the news?

 Data:
     - biznesradar.pl not only has the information about the stock prices but also gathers the information from most important business news portals.